 LLCC is offering select courses in horticulture at no cost this fall.

 The free course offerings are in eight-week modules with evening hours.
 Courses include:

 - Landscape Lake Ecology (WLM 101) Aug.
 19-Oct.
-13 (Mod I), Mon.-Wed. from 4:30-9:50 p.m. – This course introduces students to cultural landscape lake and basin ecology.
+13 (Mod I), Mon. and Wed. from 6-9:50 p.m. – This course introduces students to cultural landscape lake and basin ecology.
 Specific aquatic indices such as impacts from organic wastes, industrial chemicals and point/non-point source pollutants are covered.
 Students identify a healthy cultural landscape lake.
 This coursework involves extensive student participation, along with supplemental reading materials and lab presentations.

 - Landscape Lake Sampling (WLM 102) Oct.
-14-Dec.14 (Mod II), Mon.-Wed. from 4:30-8:50 p.m. – This course prepares students in a variety of sampling protocols for landscape aquatic settings.
+14-Dec.14 (Mod II), Mon. and Wed. from 6-9:50 p.m. – This course prepares students in a variety of sampling protocols for landscape aquatic settings.
 Toxicity tests and field sampling are taught, discussed and practiced.
 Once lake water sampling protocols are mastered, students learn how to interpret results.
 This course has an in-class and in-field setting.
 Extensive student participation is required.